 No insight into this one whatsoever.
 New signage has been installed in parking lots that offers a “hint” that Minnie Vans will be back, but there are no credible rumors as to when they’ll return.

 While lucrative for Disney, this is probably not high priority in the grand scheme of things.
-Fall 2021 is probably the best case scenario.
+We don’t expect it back until Summer 2022, if ever.

 What about parking lot trams?

-If you asked me then when I thought they’d return, I would’ve said “within two weeks.”
-If you asked me today, I’d say the exact same thing.
-The return of parking lot trams should be days away, not weeks–but the same could’ve been said before.
-Honestly not sure why parking trams haven’t returned yet, but as with anything, a fair guess is staffing.
+If you asked me then when I thought they’d return at the start of last summer (when they first began testing), I would’ve said “within two weeks.”
+If you asked me today, I’d say “within two months.”
+The return of parking lot trams should be days away, not weeks or months–but the same could’ve been said before.

 What about the return of Fantasmic?

 There was a point when a heavily-modified Fantasmic was rumored to be the first nighttime spectacular to return to Walt Disney World.
 That was several months ago, and I have not heard anything credible since.
 It seems as if Disney opted to undertake a fairly significant refurbishment project to the amphitheater and its infrastructure instead.